 More than 700 candidates have already registered with the Federal Election Commission to run for president in 2020.

-The election is still more than 500 days away, but the Democratic playing field is shaping up to be the largest in history.
+The election is still more than a year away, but the Democratic playing field is shaping up to be the largest in history.
 Here are the people officially running for president.

 The Incumbent: President Donald Trump